 - ARISE Intervention: The ARISE intervention utilizes some of the characteristics of the Johnson Model intervention but also has some of the characteristics of the CRAFT intervention.
 An interventionist assists the family in the intervention process, and while it is a confrontation like the Johnson model, it occurs over multiple sessions and seeks to educate all involved about the nature of addiction as well as the benefits of treatment.

 Addiction affects more than just the person who drinks and uses drugs.
-The people who love him change and are impacted as the person’s uses of substances increases and creates more and more negative consequences.
+The people who love them change and are impacted as the person’s uses of substances increases and creates more and more negative consequences.
 As a result, family members will also need to heal after going through a loved one’s addiction.
 For this reason, it is recommended that family members:

 - Attend family support groups for the family members of addicts